markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 MSCALE
 ```

 When you enter the above, you will see a new word in your dictionary, called MSCALE, which you can run as many times as you like.
-Sadly, as with all DEFINER words on the Minstrel 4th, you can't list nor edit their definition.
+Sadly, as with all DEFINER words on the Minstrel 4th, you cannot list nor edit their definition.
 If you make a mistake, the best thing to do is redefine the word.
 E.g.,

 ```
 PLAY MSCALE cd$efg$a$